adobkin/libcapn/README.md

 ```

 > <p style="color: red"> The APNs drops the connection if it receives an invalid token.
 The APNs drops the connection if it receives an invalid token.
-Function pass out an index of array for invalid token via pointer `invalid_token_index`.
+The function passes out an index of array for invalid token via pointer `invalid_token_index`.
 You'll need to reconnect and send notification to token(s)
 following it, again.</p>

 You can use `apn_send2()` instead of `apn_send()`, this function automatically establishes new connection to APNs when connection is dropped.
-Function establishes new connection to APNs only when invalid token was sent, otherwise new connection will not be established.
+The function establishes new connection to APNs only when invalid token has been sent, otherwise new connection will not be established.

 When you use this function you can take invalid token, just specify a pointer to callback-function using `apn_set_invalid_token_callback`: